processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 (TODO: Video of the final sketch example can go here)

 Excited to try this out?
-Let's take a look at what you will need to make use capacitive touch in your sketches!
+Let's take a look at what you'll need to make use capacitive touch in your sketches!

 ## Project materials: